 As we say goodbye to winter, it’s time to ditch the boots and look at the wider range of exciting footwear to rock under the summer sun this year.
-The runways of SS19 have given us a lot to choose from.
+The runways have given us a lot to choose from.
 Feathery flats, woven details and PVC-adorned boots are leading the way, while new and unique material choices and colourways follow closely.

 However, high-fashion obscurity (not to mention price tags) isn’t for all of us.
-The good news is that we’ve seen plenty of new styles arrive in 2019 that are within everyone’s reach when it comes to budget.
+The good news is that we’ve seen plenty of new styles arrive that are within everyone’s reach when it comes to budget.
 With most popular retailers mimicking the opulent designs of Givenchy and Balenciaga, there’s something for everyone this year.

-Futurism has often been a trend among luxury labels in recent years, and 2019 is no exception.
+Futurism has often been a trend among luxury labels in recent years, and this year is no exception.
 Leading the way is the clean, geometrically-satisfying square-toe design seen by the likes of Burberry, Balenciaga and Proenza Schouler.
 Of course, a plain white patent leather coating is the colourway of choice here, further adding to the futuristic look.

 If you’re not seeing the square-toes in white, baby pink seems to be the next option on the list.
 Girlish, youthful and perhaps a bit too reminiscent of the 2000’s, the likes of Jeremy Scott and Loewe’s use of the colour is sure to turn heads this summer.
 But what if you’re not a fan of colour?

-Well, then the PVC trend of SS19 is sure to satisfy.
+Well, then the PVC trend is sure to satisfy.
 Daring, forward-looking and probably futureproof, clear boots and heels are more popular than ever.
 MGSM’s rendition is particularly interesting, adding white panels around the silhouette and complementing them with a black outline.

 Perhaps Kanye’s use of the colour (or rather lack thereof) in his Yeezy line a few years ago had sparked interest from brands such as Balmain, Marc Jacobs and Giorgio Armani, who seem to be loving the PVC trend this year.
 Even heels and soles are getting the clear treatment, further adding to the playful feel.